cubicflow/allisonmuller/_drafts/checklist-for-drug-or-alcohol-related-cases.md

 ---
 layout: post
-title: What Information Should Attorneys Have at Their Fingertips for Drug and Alcohol-Related Cases
+title: 'Drug and Alcohol-Related Cases: What Information Should Attorneys Have at Their Fingertips?'
 categories:
   - toxicology
   - drug and alcohol impairment